-Utility Rates for Large Child Care Homes - HB 7069 (formerly EDC 14-01) by Rep. O'Toole would add "large family day care homes" to the law that dictates utilities must bill "family day care homes" on a residential rate, even though these homes clearly have a commercial activity.
+Utility Rates for Large Child Care Homes - SB 1702 by Sen. Legg and HB 7069 (formerly EDC 14-01) by Rep. O'Toole would add "large family day care homes" to the law that dictates utilities must bill "family day care homes" on a residential rate, even though these homes clearly have a commercial activity.
 While the existing law for the small homes is offensive to ratemaking principals, the addition of the "large family day care home" is even more offensive as they must employ at least two full-time staff that may or may not be residents of the home.
-This bill is ready for the floor.
+HB 7069 passed out of the House and SB 1702 is ready for the floor.